Jump to main content

 Person to Claim the Child Allowance

-For the year of assessment 2007/08 onwards, the child allowance will be increased by $50,000 in the year the child was born.
+An additional one-off child allowance will be granted in the year the child was born.

 Dependent Brother or Dependent Sister Allowance